Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: Small generating sets: ideals and principal factors

-If $S$ is finite, then every principal factor $J^*$ is either a semigroup with zero multiplication or a completely $0$-simple semigroup.
-(See \cite{howie} for information on completely $0$-simple semigroups and other background on semigroup theory.)
+If $S$ is finite, then every principal factor $J^*$ is either a semigroup with zero multiplication or a completely $0$-simple semigroup (see the next paragraph).
 If, in addition, $S$ is regular then every principal factor $J^*$ is completely $0$-simple.
-In this way, completely $0$-simple semigroups may be thought of as the fundamental basic building blocks of all finite semigroups.
-The following observation, which is \cite[Lemma~3.2]{Quick2012}, lies at the heart of what is to follow.